element-hq/ess-helm/README.md

 ### DNS

-You need to create DNS entries to set up ESS Community.
+You need to create DNS A records to set up ESS Community.
 All of these DNS entries must point to your server's IP.

-- Server name: This DNS entry should point to the installation ingress.
-It should be the `server-name.tld` you chose above.
+- Server name: This DNS entry must point to the installation ingress.
+It must be the `server-name.tld` you chose above.
 - Synapse: For example, you could use `matrix.<server-name.tld>`.
 - Matrix Authentication Service: For example, you could use `account.<server-name.tld>`.
 - Matrix RTC Backend: For example, you could use `mrtc.<server-name.tld>`.